Canon (title): Church of England

 All canons of the Church of England have been secular since the Reformation, although an individual canon may also be a member of a religious order.
 Mostly, however, they are ordained, that is, priests or other clergy.
 Today, the system of canons is retained almost exclusively in connection with cathedral churches.
 A canon is a member of the chapter of (for the most part) priests, headed by a dean, which is responsible for administering a cathedral or certain other churches that are styled collegiate churches.
 The dean and chapter are the formal body which has legal responsibility for the cathedral and for electing the bishop.

 Honorary canons

 The title of Canon is not a permanent title and, when no longer in a position entitling preferment, it is usually dropped from a cleric's title nomenclature.
 However, it is still given in many dioceses to senior parish priests (including some rural deans, those who have played a role in the wider life of the diocese, those who have served in the diocese for a long time, or similar) as a largely honorary title.
 It is usually awarded in recognition of long and dedicated service to the diocese.

+It is the intention of bishops that when an honorary canon retires they retain their title though not their cathedral stall or any associated responsibilities.
+They remain canon in name only.